s-ram-1818/JAVA/10_Enum.md

 Enumeration
 ```

-Enum is a special type in Java used to represent:
+Enum is a special data type in Java used to represent:
 ```java
 fixed set of constants
 ```